dnlosx/Cart/README.md

 ### Implement ProductProtocol

-**Cart** doesn't provides any class to use as product in cart, you must implement the `ProductProtocol` to be able of create a Cart instance.
+**Cart** doesn't provide any type to use as product in cart, you must implement the `ProductProtocol` to be able of create a Cart instance.

-For conform the `ProductProtocol` is needed to implement the `price` property, and the requirements of `Equatable`.
+To conform the `ProductProtocol` is needed to implement the `price` property, and the requirements of `Equatable`.

 ```swift